 - 1. That the amount to be billed for each property for the 2013 interim billing for all property classes be established at no more than 50% of the annualized tax amount for 2012. - 2.
-That with the exception of Pine Drive Phase 1, 2 and 3 local improvements, the amount to be billed for each property for the 2013 interim billing for all property classes include any special charges (i.e. local improvements for water and sewer) which were billed in 2012. - of the 3.
-That pending 2013 Business typical approval Plan, expenditure requirements be authorized in accordance with corporate policies and procedures for payroll, supplies, services, and contracts. - 4.
+That with the exception of Pine Drive Phase 1, 2 and 3 local improvements, the amount to be billed for each property for the 2013 interim billing for all property classes include any special charges (i.e. local improvements for water and sewer) which were billed in 2012. - 3.
+That pending approval of the 2013 Business Plan, typical expenditure requirements be authorized in accordance with corporate policies and procedures for payroll, supplies, services, and contracts. - 4.
 That the appropriate by-law be prepared.
 (FIN022) (File: F00)